slefevre-highlights/recaptcha/README.txt

 CONFIGURATION
 -------------

-1. Enable both the reCAPTCHA and CAPTCHA modules in: admin/build/modules
+1. Enable reCAPTCHA and CAPTCHA modules in: admin/build/modules
    Note: The reCAPTCHA module requires at least Captcha
          version 3.x